slarmoo/.github/profile/webServices/webSocket/chat.md

 Third, we connect several listeners to the websocket: for `open`, `message` and `close` events.
 For an `open` event, the socket will notify the user that chat is ready to go by appending some text to the display using the `appendMsg` function.
 For a `message` event, it displays it using the `appendMsg` function; notice that the message will be received as JSON and must be parsed into a JS object.
 For a `close` event, we also display that to the user and disable the controls.

-Besides its constructor, the class implement two functions: `sendMessage` calls appendMsg to update the local diplay with the new message, sends the `name` and `msg` parameters over the WebSocket (where they'll trigger a `message` event and be handled as discussed above), and clears the value of the message input element so that it is ready for the next message.  `appendMsg` updatse the displayed messages by selecting the element with the `chat-text` ID and prepending the new message to its HTML.
+Besides its constructor, the class implement two functions: `sendMessage` calls appendMsg to update the local display with the new message, sends the `name` and `msg` parameters over the WebSocket (where they'll trigger a `message` event and be handled as discussed above), and clears the value of the message input element so that it is ready for the next message.  `appendMsg` update the displayed messages by selecting the element with the `chat-text` ID and prepending the new message to its HTML.
 Security-minded developers will realize that manipulating the DOM in this way will allow any chat user to execute code in the context of the application.
 After you get everything working, if you are interested, see if you can exploit this weakness.

 ```jsx
 class ChatClient {